brycewray/eleventy-site/src/posts/2021/08/mixed-nuts-09.md

 **Finally, from the [virtual mailbag](/contact)&nbsp;.&nbsp;.&nbsp;.**\
 A reader told me that he shares my oft-noted affinity for Trying Whatever Is Currently Cool and therefore, implored me jokingly:

-> . . . please[,] no more shiny object recommendations for 6 months maybe."
+> . . . please[,] no more shiny object recommendations for 6 months maybe.

 The only thing I could say to that was: